-Field education is an essential pedagogical component of each student's MSW education.
-In the Intensive Weekend program, the field internship begins in September of the first year for both three-year and advanced standing students, and continues through to the completion of the program for all students.
-Admitted students can only begin the program if a placement has been approved and confirmed by August 1.
+Field education is an essential pedagogical component of MSW education.
+In the Intensive Weekend program, the field internship begins in September of the first year for both three-year and advanced standing students, and continues through to the completion of the program.

-Strong clinical supervision and opportunities to practice what is learned in the classroom are an essential part of the student's field experience.
-The support of the applicant's employer is critical in ensuring the viability of the field placement, whether the placement is at the workplace or another location.
-Students are encouraged to examine appropriate field opportunities or schedule arrangements for field with their employer even as they apply for admission.
-Once admitted, they will be invited to initiate field planning by submitting a Field Plan, in consultation with their employer.
+Strong clinical supervision and opportunities to practice what is learned in the classroom are an essential part of the student's field experience, as are process recordings that encourage reflection and development of the professional self.
+Year-round field in a single setting facilitates in-depth field learning and the ability to follow client progress, or to see a project through from start to finish.
+Students are encouraged to examine appropriate field opportunities and explore possible arrangements for field with their employer, even as they apply for admission.

 Field Plan and Conference